kendrahale98/lla-to-ecef/README.md

 # lla-to-ecef
-Project to create an LLA to ECEF converter with on-demand velocity request feature.
+Project to create an LLA to ECEF converter with ability to calculate and interpolate ECEF velocites.

 ## Build Instructions